Xiaomi 11T Pro review: 120W fast charging isn't enough to save this phone

 Similarly, I didn't notice any issues in day-to-day use.
 With 8GB of LPDDR5 RAM and 128GB of UFS 3.1 storage as standard, there's more than enough memory and storage out of the box, and there's also a 256GB model if the base variant doesn't quite cut it for your use case.

-The 11T Pro did a decent job with the basics; I didn't have any issues with Wi-Fi 6 connectivity in the week that I used the phone, and I paired the device with the best wireless earbuds and it maintained a reliable connection over Bluetooth 5.2.
+The 11T Pro did a decent job with the basics; I didn't have any issues with Wi-Fi 6 connectivity, and I paired the device with the best wireless earbuds and it maintained a reliable connection over Bluetooth 5.2.
 Call quality was similarly great, and the phone held up just fine the few times I turned off Wi-Fi to test the cellular connectivity.

 On that note, the 11T Pro has 5G connectivity, and it has a decent set of Sub-6 bands: n1/3/5/7/8/20/28/38/40/41/66/77/78.
 A few companies have been stingy in this regard — looking at you, OnePlus — but that isn't the case with Xiaomi here, so you should get decent 5G coverage in markets where the phone is officially sold.

 There really isn't a lot missing here, and at least in terms of the hardware, the 11T Pro ticks all the right boxes.
 The fact that it is running the Snapdragon 888 means you shouldn't see any slowdowns for the foreseeable future.
-Last year's Snapdragon 865-powered devices continue to deliver incredible performance in most usage scenarios, and it's entirely likely that I'll be saying the same thing in a year's time about the Snapdragon 888.
+The Snapdragon 865-powered devices continue to deliver incredible performance in most usage scenarios, and it's entirely likely that I'll be saying the same thing in a year's time about the Snapdragon 888.

 The marquee feature on the Xiaomi 11T Pro is the fast charging tech.
 The phone has a large 5000mAh battery with a dual-cell design that includes two 2500mAh cells that charge simultaneously.
 The battery life by itself is fantastic; I averaged well over a day's worth of use from a full charge.